Ahmed-Abdlhameed/HTML/README.md

 ## How to use

-1. Navigate to the appropriate assignment folder to review the task and its solution.
+1. Navigate to assignments folders to review the tasks and its solutions.
-2. Experiment with the code in each folder to review the live output of the task solution.
+2. Experiment the code in each folder to review the output of the task solution.
+3. You can simply view the live output of the task by visiting the Codepen preview link at the README file.

 ---